allenai/allennlp/tutorials/tagger/README.md

 A couple of things to notice.
 The first is that the `tokens` variable is a `List[Token]` (and not a `List[str]`).
 If you use the `spacy` tokenizer (which is what our default `WordTokenizer` does), that's already the output you get.
-If (like us) you have pre-tokenized data, you just need to wrap each string token in a `Token`.
+If (like us) you have pre-tokenized data, you just need to wrap each string token in a call to `Token`.

 Another thing to notice is that the `tags` are optional.
 This is so that after we train a model we can use it to make predictions on untagged data (which clearly won't have any tags).

-We define a `TextField` to hold the sentence (which requires the dict of token indexers from the constructor), and if tags are provided we put them in a `SequenceLabelField`, which is for labels that apply to each element of a sequence.
+We define a `TextField` to hold the sentence (you can see that it needs to know the token indexers from the constructor), and if tags are provided we put them in a `SequenceLabelField`, which is for labels corresponding to each element of a sequence.
 (If we had a label that applied to the entire sentence, for example sentiment, we would instead use a `LabelField`.)